 Fish is your best bet when it comes to healthy protein options at Dollar General.

-Fish are a great source of DHA and EPA, the omega-3 fatty acids associated with positive health outcomes.
-Since all of these products are canned, and since overconsumption of fish can potentially lead to high mercury levels, we recommend consuming this type of fish 2-4 times weekly in line with research-based recommendations from the American Heart Association (AHA).
-At this intake level the benefits of fish consumption almost certainly outweigh any risks for adults.
+Since overconsumption of fish can potentially lead to high mercury levels, we recommend consuming fish 2-4 times weekly in line with research-based recommendations from the American Heart Association (AHA).

-We don’t recommend any of Dollar General’s meat options, as most are processed and sourced from conventionally-raised animals, which is less healthy than animal products sourced from grass-fed animals.
+We don’t recommend any of Dollar General’s meat or cheese products, as most are processed and sourced from conventionally-raised animals, which is less healthy than animal products sourced from grass-fed animals.

 If you’re shopping for a week’s worth of food at Dollar General, we recommend that you use dried beans and rice as the base for most of your meals.
-This combination is super cheap, very nutritious and used across the world as a low-cost healthy option.
+This combination is super cheap, very nutritious and used across the world as a low-cost healthy option that's high in fiber.

 Here are the prices: